TurnerMark/nixosnotes/minimalVM.md

 In order to login as root without any password, we need to set up our keys, and according to https://nixos.wiki/wiki/SSH_public_key_authentication we start here

-In your host machine shell, in your own userspace, make a directory called serverkeys, and enter it.
+In your host machine shell, in your own userspace, make a directory called serverkeys,
 ```
        ssh-keygen -b 1024 -f serverkeys/id_rsa
 ```